 From maker spaces for building and creating, labs for experimenting and discovering, and startup incubators for researching and developing, there is unlimited potential for innovation.
 New partnerships and resources are initiated like clockwork, and if you have a bright idea, we can help you make it happen.

-The CREATE-X Initiative was created in 2014, and since then has helped launch 42 startups.
+The CREATE-X Initiative was created in 2014, and since then has helped launch more than 400 startups with a combined valuation of nearly $2 billion.
 Intended for undergraduate students, there are three programs within the initiative that provide students with mentorship, guidance, and resources to launch their ideas off the ground.

 - Startup Lab: students learn about the process of evidence-based entrepreneurship, and how to systematically vet ideas and validate market need.
 It is a 3-credit course and is open to all undergraduate students.

 - Idea to Prototype (I2P): students get faculty mentors, guidance, and seed funding to build functional prototypes of their ideas.
 Students get 3-6 undergraduate research credits.

 - Startup Launch: a summer program during which teams go from a developed idea or prototype to a fully launched startup. $20,000 in funding is provided to teams by an external investment fund.

 The Enterprise Innovation Institute (EI2) is Georgia Tech’s chief business outreach and economic development organization, and puts together over a dozen programs that aim to help students get their ideas into the world.
 Many of the programs below are affiliated with EI2.

 Find a full list of their programs, which includes:

 - Advanced Technology Development Center (ATDC): Georgia Tech’s incubator that provides coaching, connections, and a community to foster the development of technology startups in Georgia.